Cal-Thoma/mgmap/README.md

 conda deactivate
 conda activate mgmap

 # If those last two lines do not work.
+Run the following line to initialize conda.
+conda init bash

-Restart your Jupyter Notebook by starting and stopping your server through the Hub Control Pannel under 'File'.
+# Then restart your Jupyter Notebook by starting and stopping your server through the Hub Control Pannel under 'File'.
 ```

 Create some directories that our R file will recognize.
 Run the following code in your terminal.